 SHOP THE LOOK:

 Well, that sums up how to build a farmhouse table.
+This simple table won't take long to build.
 Just building the table probably took us two hours to make.
-But if you include my trip to Home Depot and the time they cut the boards I would say you can have this table done in one day.
+But if you include my trip to Home Depot and the time they cut the boards I would say you can have this entire table done in one day.

-And for tips on how to paint furniture check out my how to paint with chalk paint and how to paint with milk paint.
+Since this farm house table build is complete you might want to paint your table.
+Here is how to paint with chalk paint and how to paint with milk paint.
 Soon I will share how I painted this cheap and easy farmhouse table for the outdoors.

 If you enjoyed this post, sign up to receive new decor ideas each week.
 FREE EMAIL SUBSCRIPTION